NRCan/geo-deep-learning/README.md

 ## config.yaml

 The `config.yaml` file is located in the `conf` directory.
 It stores the values of all parameters needed by the deep learning algorithms for all phases.
-It is shown below:
+It contains the following 5 sections:

 ```yaml
 # Deep learning configuration file ------------------------------------------------